-Compiled and additions by Phoenix of Elder Mountain – Being Slavic never ceases to amaze me of what and who my ancestors were before any ‘patriarch, pagan men or religious men’ seized power from the grandmothers.
-The older I get, the more that is revealed of her past and her story through art, dreaming, stone, symbols, rivers, oceans all connected to my soul.
-One of my grandmothers was born in Lublin and I don’t really focus on that area because my gifts come from the southwestern borders of Poland/Ukraine (Lubaczów) and the old Lemko regions.
-But there is a Golden Baba, Stone Baba (złoty baba) near the Golden Stream by Janow, Lublin County, Poland.
+Phoenix of Elder Mountain (compiled and additions) – Being Slavic never ceases to amaze me of what and who my ancestors were from the prehistory grandmothers.
+The older I get, the more that is revealed of her past and her story through art, dreaming, stones, symbols, rivers, oceans, all connected to my soul.
+There is a Golden Baba, Stone Baba (złoty baba) near the Golden Stream by Janow, Lublin County, Poland.

-“This land Permskuyu teaches to bow before the animals and wood, water, fire and their Golden Baba.”
-After Stefan and his Archers destroyed the sanctuaries in Perm, they put up the church.
+“This land Permskuyu (the women’s bird tribe culture or shaman grandmothers), teaches to bow before the animals and wood, water, fire and their Golden Baba.”
+After Stefan and his Archers destroyed the sacred sanctuaries of the grandmothers in Perm, they put up the church and the old prehistory connected to the last parts of the pagan cultures had fallen.
 According to numerous reports from the Khanty, Mansi and Russian elders, the Golden Baba statues were kept in the Belogorye – a location on the Ob near the confluence of the Irtysh.

 This confirms the Siberian Chronicle, which tells about the adventures of Bogdan Bryazgin, closest friend and ally of Ermak.
 After the capture in 1583, Ostyak Samar visited the prayer grounds of Belogorie Ostyaks.
 The Golden Baba is mentioned in many medieval folktales about the wonders of the North, and the first reports were written in the Russian Chronicles in the 11th century and also the Novgorod Chronicle in 1398 which reported that Permichi (Komi-Permian) people prayed to the Golden Baba as a deity.

-The Slavic and Balkan people, more than any other culture are built upon the root foundation of the matriarch and the leadership of the earliest pagasn and pre-pagan (goddess cultures) were the elder Grandmothers in which the Golden Baba is testament.
-Unlike the Europeans, who followed the Greek and Roman lead of banishing the wisdom of the grandmother leaders and destroyed all historical accounts of her, and replaced her with the maiden (Venus / Aphrodite) which still stands today.
+The Slavic and Balkan people, more than any other culture are built upon the root foundation of the matriarch and the leadership of the earliest pagans and pre-pagan (goddess cultures) where the elder Grandmothers were the spiritual leaders and shamans of the tribes, in which the Golden Baba is testament.
+Unlike the Europeans, who followed the Greek and Roman’s who lead to the banishment of the wisdom of the grandmother leaders and destroyed all historical accounts of her when they began to write stories, they just replaced her with the maiden (Venus / Aphrodite) which still stands today.
 Some put the Golden Babas in the lower reaches of the Ob River in Obdorsk, flows with rivers that originated in the Big Stone Belt (The Ural Mountains).

 The name means Golden Elder Woman as a narrative of worship of both wise elder women, nature, elements, birds, animals, rivers all in the form of the goddess by both the pagan and pre-pagan cultures.
 This information is mythical but the earliest Russian road builders tell us that Lukomorye was a place called the earth belt near the Ob River.
 Its said that the Golden Baba people fell asleep in the Autumn and woke up around the Spring Equinox like the hibernating bears do.
 Nearby peoples continue the story of the people who were dreamers and slept in night (autumn and winter) and they lived in the ancient descriptions of the edges of the known world into the mythical worlds.